judedaryl/jekyll-now/_posts/2019-11-28-angular-redux.md

 Redux has always been a part of the React ecosystem.
 Today we explore how the concept of Redux can be applied to an Angular application!

-When you think about **Redux**, most of us almost always associate it with **React** but it shouldn't be.  **Redux** is a merely a library that adopts the Redux pattern, which inturn was inspired by [Facebook's Flux](https://facebook.github.io/flux/docs/in-depth-overview) pattern!
+Most of us almost always associate **Redux** with **React** but it shouldn't be.  **Redux** is a merely a library that adopts the Redux pattern, which inturn was inspired by [Facebook's Flux](https://facebook.github.io/flux/docs/in-depth-overview) pattern!
 It's a guide that helps you determine how to manage your *state* and your *views*.
 Since it's a pattern it can be applied to a lot of technologies not limited to javascript built apps alone!
 This article focuses on how we apply **Redux** to an **Angular** application, the **Angular** way.

 If you are unfamiliar with both of these technologies, here are some links that might help you.
 * [Angular](https://angular.io/)